osg-htc/technology/docs/release/new-release-series.md

 -   Mass rebuild
     -   Don't forget to update the `empty` and `contrib` tags with the appropriate packages;
         **remove the `empty*` packages from the development tags after they've been tagged into the `empty` tags**
--   Drop the `osg-3.X-elY-bootstrap` and `osg-3.X-upcoming-elY-bootstrap` koji tags
-    (after the successful mass rebuild only)
+-   Drop the `osg-X-main-elY-bootstrap` koji tags (after the successful mass rebuild only)
 -   Update [docker-software-base](https://github.com/opensciencegrid/docker-software-base)
     and any container images that are based on it